-The Spring/Summer 18 runways saw bright bold colours out in full force, covering the whole spectrum from fire-engine and tomato reds, bright fuschia, cobalt blue, ultraviolet, fleuro lime and sunshine yellow (Pantone’s Meadowlark Yellow is their key shade of the season).
+The Spring/Summer 19 runways saw warm bold colours out in full force, covering the whole spectrum from fire-engine and tomato reds, to bright fuschia and sunshine yellow (Pantone’s Fiesta is their key shade of the season).
+Fleuro and neon colours were strong too (think fleuro lime); whilst the eighties influence lives on with cobalt blue.
 This look is actually really easy to wear, as if you’re tentative you can just add one simple accessory (such as a small crossbody bag in red) or take it to your nails (also the least expensive way to update your look).
 However, if you’re feeling brave you can copy the runway and go head-to-toe in either matching or clashing brights.
 See below for some great vegan bags and shoes to make this look yours.
 Just wear sunglasses.

-Ridley Crossbody in Green by Gunas (feature image)
+Ridley Crossbody in Green by Gunas New York

 PETA-approved vegan brand Gunas is a New York-based bag and footwear company founded in 2009 by designer and animal lover Sugandh Agrawal, an award-winning industrial product designer who ditched her corporate career with KitchenAid to start her own brand of cruelty-free fashion.
 Her mission is strong and clear – animals are NOT meant to be a part of fashion (hurray to that!).
 The brand is now global, using artisan and small-scale ethical manufacturers from countries such as India, South Korea, Mexico, Brazil and Hong Kong, and has a wide range of vegan bags, including totes, satchels, cross-bodies, wallets and backpacks.
 This gorgeous Ridley Crossbody bag was inspired by the Ridley Sea Turtles that are the smallest species of turtle, and vulnerable to extinction.